At a crossroads: New York’s status as a global fashion capital

 After overcoming initial activation challenges, talent needs support to scale.
 A lack of access to capital that continues beyond the first year remains an industry pain point; options are limited for established designers looking to reach the next milestones of their careers.

-Our interviews with industry leaders also underscored the lack of accelerators devoted to design.
+Our interviews also underscored the lack of accelerators devoted to design.
 An accelerator program could connect designers with mentors and investors across business life cycles.
 These mentors and investors may make fixed investments in return for equity and may connect with a wider network of other funders, retailers, buyers, and media who can help brands grow.
 Other accelerators in New York could help designers navigate a wide range of options suited to individual interests and aspirations.

 The answer [to survivorship] is to create a campus for the younger designers and have them be supported by very talented retailers or even executives.